 Introduction to ETI Roadmap, facilitating safety and body-awareness.

-Session Two: Introduction to Experiential Top-Down & Bottom-Up Approaches.
+Introduction to Experiential Top-Down & Bottom-Up Approaches.
 Step-by-step Guide to Developing Self-Regulation.

-Mental health counselors, social workers, psychotherapists, psychologists and other clinicians working with clients affected by stress, chronic stress, trauma and complex trauma.
+Mental health counselors, social workers, psychotherapists, psychologists, and other clinicians working with clients affected by stress, chronic stress, trauma, and complex trauma.

-$110 payable in advance.
+$120 payable in advance.

 Do I need to be an artist or expressive therapist to participate or to apply these methods with my clients?

 No, these are simple techniques that anyone can learn to use in clinical settings.
 While we will use art-making, drawing, and role reversal, our focus will be on the process of expression and experiencing "imaginal space", not on the end product.

 Instruction to access videos:

 Once you complete purchase, or when you are ready to view the videos, click on this link on the $ sign or (Buy) in the video section in this page

 No need to “buy again” - please notice the lower line that says "Already have an account?
 Sign-in".